 Example: Stem of Sambucus in the hypodermis layer.

-Example: Petioles of Salvia, Malvia etc. in the hypodermis layer.
+Example: Petioles of Salvia, Malvia etc., in the hypodermis layer.

-Supracribal: This type of collenchyma tissue encircles the vascular bundle towards the phloem side.
+- Supracribal: This type of collenchyma tissue encircles the vascular bundle towards the phloem side.

-Infraxylary: This type of collenchyma tissue encircles the vascular bundle towards the xylem side.
+- Infraxylary: This type of collenchyma tissue encircles the vascular bundle towards the xylem side.

-Circumfascicular: This type of collenchyma tissue fully encircles the vascular bundle.
+- Circumfascicular: This type of collenchyma tissue fully encircles the vascular bundle.

-Structure of Collenchyma tissue
+Functions of Collenchyma Tissue

 Collenchyma tissue performs the following tasks:

-- Collenchyma cell induces rigorousness to the rising parts like stems, leaves etc. of the plant.
+- Collenchyma cell induces rigorousness to the rising parts like stems, leaves etc., of the plant.

 - It improves the tensile strength of the plant body.

-The collenchyma cell is a supporting tissue whose cell wall material is irregularly distributed due to which it has an uneven cell wall thickenings, and characteristically found in stems, leaves etc. of dicotyledonous plants.
+Therefore, a collenchyma cell is a supporting tissue whose cell wall material is irregularly distributed, due to which it has uneven cell wall thickenings.
+It is characteristically found in stems, leaves etc., of dicotyledonous plants.